Katikistan/Notes/2. semester/Softwareudvikling (SU)/SOLID principles.md

 [[Uge 11 - 2023]]

 What are reasons for unsuccessful applications?
-	• Putting more functionalities on classes
+	• Putting more functionalities and responsibility on classes
 	• Implementing tight coupling between software components (i.e., between classes).
 If classes are dependent on each other, then change in one class will affect other classes also

 How to overcome these problems?